Allanswerprog/Explaining-the-Importance-of-Parking-Lot-Clean-Up/README.md

-# Explaining-the-Importance-of-Parking-Lot-Clean-Up
-Defining commercial parking lot clean up and how it affects the aesthetic of your business
 # First Impressions Matter: Why Clean Parking Lots Are Essential

 ## Keep Your Business’s Parking Lot Clean, Safe, and Professional